ez80/84-CE-Documentation/docs/bit-shifts/rrca.rst

 	.. image:: img/rrc.png

 **Uses**
-	- Retrieving consecutive bits of a byte in a loop, starting from the left, without affecting the source data (after eight iterations)
+	- Retrieving consecutive bits of a byte in a loop, starting from the right, without affecting the source data (after eight iterations)

 **Results**
 	================    ==============================================